The Best Thai Restaurants in Montreal

 Montréal

-Pamika Thai Brasserie is simply one of the best Thai restaurants in town.
-Pamika Sukla succeeds in offering an authentic and accessible cuisine, without falling into the trap of Americanization.
-Our favorite is the Tom Kha Kai soup, which finely blends coconut milk and lemongrass for a soup that is as comforting as it is fresh.
-Small dishes to share, a friendly atmosphere, good cocktails and a warm decor: this address has everything to please!
+Pamika Thai Brasserie is quite simply one of the best Thai addresses in the city.
+Pamika Sukla successfully delivers authentic, accessible cuisine without falling into the trap of Americanization.
+A standout favorite is the Tom Kha Kai soup, which delicately blends coconut milk and lemongrass for a comforting yet fresh result.
+Small plates to share, a warm atmosphere, great cocktails, and a refined, modern décor—this spot has it all!

 4902 Boulevard Saint-Laurent